hardcamls/zprize/msm-test.md

 `host_buckets.exe` is a debug application that pumps test vectors into the FPGA from a file, and compares against a reference file.
 Note this is NOT the benchmarking program and has not been optimized in anyway.
-For actual runs and benchmarking, please look in [test_fpga_harness](test_fpga_harness) and/or see the benchmarking section above.

 Firstly, compile the host binaries: